grafikrobot/boostorg.bloom/README.md

 (base frequency) using Clang 13.0.1 for Visual Studio (clang-cl), `/arch:AVX2`, release mode (see [benchmarking code](benchmark/comparison_table.cpp)).

-The tables show the FPR and execution times in nanoseconds per operatoin for three different configurationsof `boost::bloom::filter<int, boost::hash<int>, ...>`.
+The tables show the FPR and execution times in nanoseconds per operation for three different configurationsof `boost::bloom::filter<int, boost::hash<int>, ...>`.
 The number of inserted elements is `N` = 10 million.
 Filters are constructed with a capacity `c*N` (bits), so `c` is the number of bits used per element.
 For each combination of `c` and